All Episodes

 Well, okay.

-I just wanted to point out that if you say evil is a timeless attribute of eternity, you're not really adding much to the discussion.
+to the whole everything to the eternity you know okay and listen I appreciate everyone who calls in I just wanted to point out that if you say evil is a timeless attribute of eternity you're not really adding much to the discussion evil is not present in nature I mean you look at hermit crabs they will steal each other's shells.

-You, of course, look at every creature that lays eggs has every meat-eating creature around it trying to steal those eggs, right?
+You of course look at every creature that lays eggs has every meat-eating creature around it trying to steal those eggs, right?

-It was sunset, beautiful, lily pads and little insects whirring above the lily pads, and the sun going down and lighting up the trees, candy floss clouds in the sky, fading blue, deep azure, like God's own eyeball looking at us.
+Lily pads and little insects whirring above the lily pads and the sun going down and lighting up the trees, candy floss clouds in the sky, fading blue, deep azure, like gone.

 It was just a beautiful, beautiful moment.